Dynamic Liquidation Engine (DLE)

 For collateral assets, the system selects the lower of the two valid prices.

-This approach ensures that in liquidation scenarios, the protocol always errs on the side of protecting itself from bad debt, while giving borrowers the benefit of the most favorable valid price.
+This approach ensures that in liquidation scenarios, the protocol always errors on the side of protecting itself from bad debt, while giving borrowers the benefit of the most favorable valid price.

 Validation Process